 The Compensation Committee has granted each of Messrs.
-Oliviero and Gray the following equity awards under our Checkpoint Therapeutics, Inc. Amended and Restated 2015 Incentive Plan (the "2015 Plan").
+Oliviero and Gray equity awards under our Checkpoint Therapeutics, Inc. Amended and Restated 2015 Incentive Plan (the "2015 Plan").
+In 2019, Mr. Oliviero received an award of 485,000 restricted shares, and Mr. Gray received an award of 90,000 restricted shares, both of which vest as described in footnote (5) to the Outstanding Equity Awards table below.